Alex Levine: Returning to DYAD

 The shooting was a lot of fun.
 Great locations, as you saw.
 The funeral was a beautiful sequence.
 It really felt momentous and emotional filming that scene.
 Even somber, like a real funeral.
 I saw each of our actors preparing themselves for the scene.
 At one point, Jordan was listening to music on his headphones and I just saw him break — and we hadn’t even started rehearsing.
 It was that moment that I realized what a family they had all become.

 The church was such a great backdrop for Helena as a child, for Helena’s first kill.
 The young actor, Habree Larratt, who played young Helena was so courageous, and Tatiana was a brilliant acting coach.
 She made sure to be available to young Habree, to suggest certain physicality that would reflect Helena’s behavioral traits, her way of being in the world.

 And returning to Dyad just felt right.
 We had some discussions prior to filming regarding Stephen Mchattie’s portrayal of P.T., and how to imbue him with a sense of urgency and violence.
 We wanted to make this old man a villain to be reckoned with, and we were thrilled to see the anxiety and intensity he brought to the role in this final movement.

-I won’t tease next week’s episode much, except to say that I love how the series ends.
+I won’t tease next week’s episode much, expect to say that I love how the series ends.
 I love that Graeme and Renée have taken the emotional time on screen to end it well, to remind us of these characters’ deep humanity.